tbosse20/gpfs-PFI-exam-/README.md

 <br>
   The product is a software tool to make it easier to create, maintain and handle formations in performance gymnastics.
 </p>
+<p>Open the "MyProject"-folder to view the source code.</p>
+<p>Download and run the "GPFS miniproject.jar"-file to open the product.</p>